How to Lower Ph in Pool, Naturally: Essential Info

 How to Deal with High pH Levels in Your Pool

-Coming in powder form, pH minus is pretty easy to use; you basically have to spread it over the water surface.
+Coming in powder form, pH minus is pretty easy to use; you have to spread it over the water surface.
 It’s however important to note that you to dissolve the granulate in a bucket of water before using.
 Doing this will prevent the acid from causing unnecessary damage to your pool’s lining and you looking for remodeling and repair services.

 How much pH Minus can I Add to the Pool?